HeavyMedl/HowToJavaScript/README.md

 	</dependencies>
 </root>
 ```
 You can see right away that the XML creates a bigger footprint.
 You need *open* and *close* tags (`<element>` and `</element>`) for every element of a collection.
 Whereas in JSON you simply define a collection using a property name and the array of elements.
-The implications of using more characters in a data representation means that its less readable and is more expensive to transmit.
+The negative implications of a larger data structure are that readability suffers and data transfer is more expensive.

 JSON basic type information from Wikipedia: